Program Space for Educators

 Our quality facilities and expansive rural setting make for an ideal learning environment.
-We can host up to 60 students, depending on age, in a variety of housing options.
+We can host up to 125 students in a variety of housing options.

 Drala Mountain Center (formerly Shambhala Mountain Center) provides students with an authentic cultural experience; opportunities for comparative studies; and hands-on exposure to Asian history and philosophy, cultural arts, ecology, land stewardship, and more.
 We help diverse groups plan custom programs that include field trips, extended fieldwork, environmental education, and immersion studies.

-For over 22 years Drala Mountain Center has hosted Chapman University’s program titled “Ancient Wisdom, Modern Madness: Mind, ‘Self,’ and Society in Tibetan Buddhism.”
+For over 22 years Shambhala Mountain Center hosted Chapman University’s program titled “Ancient Wisdom, Modern Madness: Mind, ‘Self,’ and Society in Tibetan Buddhism.”

 Elementary, Middle and High Schools